-Perhaps 100 tons of interplanetary debris strike Earth's atmosphere every day.
+Perhaps 100 tons of interplanetary debris strikes Earth's atmosphere every day.
 Some of this debris is seen in the night sky as shooting stars or, occasionally, as bright bolides that momentarily light the landscape.
 Many small asteroids burn up or explode high in the atmosphere.
 Very occasionally, an asteroid explodes low enough in the atmosphere that the blast wave reaches the ground, sometimes causing damage or even injuries.
 This is what happened in Russia, at Chelyabinsk, on 15 February 2013.

 Even less frequently, one strikes Earth's surface more or less intact.
 A subset of these strike with enough energy to blast out an impact crater containing rare shocked minerals.
 On the scale of tens of millions of years, asteroids large enough to create craters readily visible from space strike Earth.
 Some of these - but by no means all - have been linked to mass extinctions.